 What is Protected Information?

-Protected Information includes Personally Identifiable Information (PII) and Personal Health Information (PHI).
-Berkeley Lab defines the following data, alone or in combination, as Protected Information:
+Protected Information includes Personally Identifiable Information (PII).
+Berkeley Lab defines the following information, alone or in combination, as Protected Information:

 - Social security numbers

 - Financial account information

 - Health information with personal identifiers, for example: